sourcegraph/srclib/README.md

 detecting the languages of the repository's code) and produces a Makefile that does the work.
 Then it executes the Makefile.

-The output is written to `/tmp/sg/github.com/USER/REPO/COMMITID`.
+The output is written to `/tmp/sg/github.com/USER/REPO/COMMITID` (assuming your build dir is /tmp/sg).
 To display the output on [Sourcegraph.com](https://sourcegraph.com), so that people can browse documentation and examples online, run:

 ```bash
 srcgraph push